Socialism in Europe

 Many among the liberals and radicals were property owners and employers.
 They wanted the benefit of industrialization to reach the workforce.
 They believed that healthy and educated citizens would be more productive for the economy.
 Some liberals and radicals wanted revolutions which could end all kind of governments established in Europe in 1815.

 Socialism was a radical idea which was based on abolition of private properties and projected a dream of classless society.
 Socialists saw private property as the root of all social ills.
 They argued that the capitalists were only concerned about their profit and not with the welfare of workers.
 Capitalist system was seen as exploitative of workers.

 The idea of cooperative caught fancy of many socialists.
 Some socialists thought that building large-scale cooperatives by individuals was impossible.
 So, they advocated that the governments should encourage cooperatives.

 Karl Marx (1818-1883) argued that workers should make a cooperative society in which collective ownership of land and factories would be promoted.
 According to Marx, it was the way to get rid of ills of capitalism.
 Friedrich Engels (1820-1895) also added other ideas to the concept of socialism.
 Marx and Engels wrote extensively on this topic.

 Support for Socialism

 Workers in England and Germany began forming associations so that they could fight for better living and working conditions.
 They also set up funds to help members in times of distress.
 They demanded reduced working hours and the voting rights.
 These associations worked closely with the Social Democratic Party (SPD) in Germany and helped it in winning the parliamentary seats.
 Similarly, a Labour Party was formed in Britain and a Socialist Party was formed in France by 1905.
-However, till 1914, the socialists did not succeed in forming a government in Europe.
+But the socialists influence remained limited to winning a few parliamentary seats.
+Till 1914, the socialists did not succeed in forming a government in Europe.